 Supporters & Enrollment

-Project Lifesaver is a program that is supported by many organizations, including the Sherburne County Sheriff’s Office and Health and Human Services, Elk River and Big Lake Police Departments, and Guardian Angels of Elk River.
+Project Lifesaver is a program that is supported by many organizations, including the Sherburne County Sheriff’s Office, Health and Human Services, Elk River Police Department and Guardian Angels of Elk River.
 Applications for enrollment in Project Lifesaver (PDF) of Sherburne County can be completed and submitted for approval.

 How Does Project Lifesaver Work?

 By forming partnerships with various organizations and departments, Project Lifesaver deploys specially trained teams with the most reliable technology available to quickly locate and return wandering adults and children to their families and caregivers.

 Operation & Equipment